Bystander

 a school bus stops.
 Yellow lights turn red

-in rain so thick I cannot see the tiny stop sign fold out.
+in rain so thick I cannot see the tiny stop sign unfold.

 A man drapes a jacket over a child stepping off the bus,

-cradles him under his arm into their van
+cradles him under his arm into their mini-van

 parked feet from the bus stop.